Splitting, Splicing and Projection in BPD Personalities

 perfectly orchestrated re-seductions in the hope they can make you

-forget how dreadfully they treated you during their latest distancing
+forget how horribly they treated you during their last distancing

 episode.
 You on the other hand, are hyper-fixated on pleasing, loving

-and forgiving, to avoid being dropped on your head as often.
-It
+and forgiving, to avoid being dropped on your head quite as often.

-never seems to work incidentally, but you'll keep wanting it to,
+It never works by the way, but you'll keep wanting it to, despite

-or boundary and limit setting, a child's unsavory behavior continues
+behavior.
+Without very firm boundary and limit setting, a child's

 Borderlines and non-Borderlines are proficient at 'splicing,' to